Police: Football coach in Greeneville had intimate relationship with 15-year-old player - NewsBreak

 The Tennessee Department of Transportation says traffic will be impacted in Elizabethton beginning January 9th, lasting to February 3rd.
 A report says the Eastbound lane of East Elk Avenue will be closed from the Broad Street split to North Roan Street.
 This closure will allow crews to safely relocate utilities...

+Local orthopedic group talks health care monopoly as Ballad makes JCMC emergency move

-An orthopedic group that has provided trauma care in local emergency rooms for over 70 years is one of the independent providers being removed from on call coverage at Johnson City Medical Center.
-The owners of Watauga Orthopedics announced the change that will take place February first following a decision by Ballad Health to only allow their physicians to serve patients at the region’s only Level I trauma unit.
-Watauga’s statement says Ballad’s move was another step in monopolizing the region’s health care and a blatant attempt to prevent their doctors from treating patients.
-Ballad Health released a statement saying, Watauga Orthopedics is entitled to disagree with the medical staff leadership and best practices for Level I Trauma Centers.
-However, Watauga Orthopedics’ broad statement about patient choice is simply false.
-Any patient may, at any time, choose to be seen by an orthopedist of their preference.
+An orthopedic group that has provided trauma care in local emergency rooms for over 70 years is being removed from on-call coverage at Johnson City Medical Center.
+The owners of Watauga Orthopeadics announced the change that will take place on Feb.
+1 following a decision by Ballad Health to only allow their physicians to serve patients at the region’s only Level 1 trauma unit.

 Comments / 0